 Frax is the first fractional-algorithmic stablecoin protocol.
-Frax is open-source, permissionless, and entirely on-chain – currently implemented on Ethereum (with possible cross chain implementations in the future).
+Frax is open-source, permissionless, and entirely on-chain – currently implemented on Ethereum and other chains.
 The end goal of the Frax protocol is to provide a highly scalable, decentralized, algorithmic money in place of fixed-supply digital assets like BTC.

 Frax is a new paradigm in stablecoin design.
 It brings together familiar concepts into a never before seen protocol:

 Fractional-Algorithmic – Frax is the first and only stablecoin with parts of its supply backed by collateral and parts of the supply algorithmic.
 This means FRAX is the first stablecoin to have part of its supply floating/unbacked.
 The stablecoin (FRAX) is named after the "fractional-algorithmic" stability mechanism.
 The ratio of collateralized and algorithmic depends on the market's pricing of the FRAX stablecoin.
 If FRAX is trading at above $1, the protocol decreases the collateral ratio.
 If FRAX is trading at under $1, the protocol increases the collateral ratio.

 Decentralized & Governance-minimized – Community governed and emphasizing a highly autonomous, algorithmic approach with no active management.